 By the time I got to school, I was feeling much better.
 The intensity of the class could be felt by everyone.
 I didn’t hear or see Sandy come in last night.
-Keyla mentioned that they all had a great time, and Sandy stayed on for a bit longer than everyone else.
-She didn’t have classes on Friday so she probably stayed at Jack’s.
+Keyla mentioned that they all had a great time, and Sandy stayed out for a bit longer than everyone else.
+She didn’t have classes on Friday so she’d probably stayed at Jack’s.

 After much debate over who would dance in what order, it’s decided I will go last.
-There are 10 of us in the two-hour-long class, and Madam Swanson expected all of us to get through our routines each time.
+There are ten of us in the two-hour class, and Madam Swanson expected all of us to get through our routines each time.
 But some of us said we could stay over if needed, and Dean Array gave his permission to extend the class.

-One by one, all of us in the class began our dances.
+One by one, we began our dances.
 So far, everyone was doing an amazing job.
 After about an hour, half of us are done.
 Now the second hour is upon us.
-I really enjoyed the support of the entire class.
+I really enjoy the support of the entire class.
 We all cheered for those who have already danced.

 Within each class, we are expected to learn different ballet routines, from beginning to end.
 We needed to perform well, and standing in position is key.
 Luckily, I’ve taken ballet since I was five years old.
 I knew the importance of standing in place.

 Now it was my turn to dance, and I selected an original classical piano piece.
-I begin by executing my first plies in first and second positions.
-Then I leaped forward into another standing tiptoe and turn.
+I begin by executing my first pliés in first and second positions.
+Then I leapt forward into another standing tiptoe and turned.

 “I am okay.
 And you?”
 I tried not to bite my lip.
 “I wanted to call you, but I didn’t know what to say.
 I was just so lost for words.”